spartansp72/Quizapp1/README.md

 # Quizapp1
- This repository consists of a quiz app on how much my freinds know me I ve put in a lot of thougth and effort on it and hope you guys enjoy it!
+ This repository includes a quiz app to see how well my friends know me.
+I put a lot of thought and effort into it, and I hope you like it!